ANZAHPE prizes aim to encourage and celebrate new and emerging health professional educators and researchers.

 The ANZAHPE Clinical Education Prize – for an early career clinical educator within 5 years of completing their undergraduate or a postgraduate degree and situated within a healthcare practice setting for their educational or scholarly efforts (AU$500).

 The ANZAHPE Early Career Health Professions Education Research Prize – for a researcher within 5 years of completing their PhD (AU$500) Sponsored by Richard Hays.

 Australian Medicines Handbook generously support the ANZAHPE Pre-Registration and Post-Graduate Student Prizes.
 Click here to read more about Australian Medicines Handbook's support of ANZAHPE.

-Application closing date: To be advised
+Application closing date: 28 February, 2021.

 Prizes have traditionally been awarded at the ANZAHPE Annual Conference.